oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The Gdk Pixbuf is a toolkit for image loading and pixel buffer manipulation.
 It is used by GTK+ 2 and GTK+ 3 to load and manipulate images.
 In the past it was distributed as part of GTK+ 2 but it was split off into a separate package in preparation for the change to GTK+ 3.

-**URL**
+**More Information**

 https://developer.gnome.org/gdk-pixbuf/stable/

 **Available Versions**::

-    2.38.1-GCCcore-8.2.0
     2.38.2-GCCcore-8.3.0
+    2.40.0-GCCcore-9.3.0
     2.40.0-GCCcore-10.2.0
-    2.40.0-GCCcore-9.3.0
+    2.38.1-GCCcore-8.2.0
     2.36.12-foss-2018b